 We know that PEACE in every step turns the endless path to JOY.

-For Monet and I, we found our frontline with Native youth and especially with Native media.
-When we came to SR, we were on the journey to start a positive media for youth... and then we met the Native photographers, writers and film makers and we quickly saw that THIS WAS THEIR STORY and we needed to do everything we could to support Indigenous storytellers.
-Their voices tell stories we all need to hear.
+For Monet and I, we found our frontline with Native youth and especially with Native arts and culture.
+When we came to SR, we were on a path to start a positive media for youth... and then we met the Native photographers, writers and film makers and we quickly saw that THIS WAS THEIR STORY and we needed to do everything we could to support Indigenous storytellers and artisans.
+Their voices tell stories that need to be heart.
 Truth.
 Truth is how we change the world!
-Our first goal is to help build a youth center on the reservation, to help Native youth fulfill their dreams.
-We want to lift them in love and support their callings.
-We want to help provide the tools they need to heal, to follow their dreams and rise up.
+We have been working with relatives on Standing Rock and Pine Ridge Reservation to create spaces for Native youth to come anytime.
+A safe space where we can create and share meals.
+To lift the youth in love and support their gifts.
+To support healing through compassion and reconnecting to Culture through the arts.
+To provide the tools to heal, to follow their dreams and rise up.

 We are Poes for Peace and our mission is to spread love and peace, hope and healing, through service for the highest good.
 The proceeds from our art and photography support this mission.
-We reduced our overhead to walk lightly on the earth and use our energy for good!
+We continue to learn how to walk lightly on the earth and use our energy for good!
 We will go where Spirit leads and live this calling of heart doing our best to embody love and shine light in the world.

 It is LOVE, and only LOVE that will write a new story for us all as we walk forward TOGETHER.